-- inviting other pupils to respond to something one of them had said; - allowing pupils to answer one another directly; - leaving silence and allowing more time for pupils to think about an answer; - encouraging one pupil to make several responses to a question, and - avoiding the habit of repeating each child's contribution.
+- inviting other pupils to respond to something one of them had said; - allowing pupils to answer one another directly; - leaving silence and allowing more time for pupils to think about an answer; - encouraging one pupil to make several responses to a question; and - avoiding the habit of repeating each child's contribution.

-Other research featured in RfTs showed teachers tackling the problem of limited interactions in another way.
-In an RfT which featured research into pupils' talk during learning activities teachers supported by researchers aimed to move pupils from disputative talk (mainly argument without agreement) and cumulative talk (characterised by adding to each others' views) to exploratory talk (construction of new knowledge).
+Other research showed teachers tackling the problem of limited interactions in another way.

+One RfT featured research into pupils' talk during learning activities.
+Teachers, supported by researchers, aimed to move pupils from disputative talk (mainly argument without agreement) and cumulative talk (characterised by adding to each others' views) to exploratory talk (construction of new knowledge).
 They showed how educational software could help encourage pupil interaction among reticent pupils.

 Recognising that many classroom exchanges between teachers and pupils were of the form IRF (I = initiation, R = response, F = feedback,) the teacher researchers sought to extend the exchange by including pupil discussion (D).
 So the sequence would now be IDRF.

-They gave examples of pupils using educational software which transformed classroom dialogue by prompting the children to discuss their response together - the IDRF exchange (Initiation, Discussion, Response, Feedback).
+They gave examples of pupils using educational software which transformed classroom dialogue by prompting the children to discuss their response together - the IDRF exchange.
 During their discussion, pupils came up with ideas and supported them with reasons before testing them out on the computer.
 The study suggested that the computer, as a non-human and therefore non-judgemental medium, for some children, provides a "safe" environment for them to engage in dialogue.

 Research featured in RfTs has also highlighted the key role of the teacher in classroom dialogue.
 An essential part of this is being alert and ready to make split-second responses to pupils' answers at "critical moments" when, for example, pupils gave an unexpected answer that indicated a gap in their understanding.

 This aspect of teacher behaviour is very similar to Donald Schön's idea of reflection-in-action or "thinking on your feet".
-(Donald Schön (1930-1997) was an American philosopher who researched and wrote extensively on reflective practice and learning.)
+Donald Schön (1930-97) was an American philosopher who researched and wrote extensively on reflective practice and learning.

-Teachers' responses to critical moments determined the course of subsequent discussion but video recordings of classroom exchanges showed it was rare for teachers to use these occasions to explore the pupils' thinking.
-They more often tried to make sure that the class continued to follow the teachers' pre-planned teaching objectives, by, for example, ignoring answers they felt were unhelpful, overtly redirecting pupils to the 'hoped-for' answer or guiding them back to an aspect of the topic they wanted to consider.
+Teachers' responses to critical moments determined the course of subsequent discussion, but video recordings of classroom exchanges showed it was rare for teachers to use these occasions to explore the pupils' thinking.
+They more often tried to make sure that the class continued to follow the teachers' pre-planned teaching objectives, by, for example:

+- ignoring answers they felt were unhelpful; - overtly redirecting pupils to the 'hoped-for' answer; or - guiding them back to an aspect of the topic they wanted to consider.

 The outcomes of such exchanges were missed opportunities to discover the learning implications of what the pupils had said.
 Watching the videos made teachers more aware of what was happening and they determined to do something about it.
 Our RfT on reflection explored Schön's crucial insight that in real world situations there is the ever-present potential for surprise to occur.
-He emphasised how "reflection-in-action" involved "looking to our experiences, connecting with our feelings, and attending to our theories while we are engaged in practice.
+He emphasised how "reflection-in-action" involved

+"looking to our experiences, connecting with our feelings, and attending to our theories while we are engaged in practice.
 It entails building new understandings to inform our actions in the situation that is unfolding."

-You might wish to read a case study (click to case study 3 p 9) showing how teachers worked together to develop their skills in promoting a more dialogic approach to teaching and learning of mathematics.
+Case study 9 (page 44) shows how teachers worked together to develop their skills in promoting a more dialogic approach to teaching and learning of mathematics.